-UW Health's Movement Disorders Program, based at UW Hospital and Clinics in Madison, Wisconsin, treats patients with tremor.
+UW Health's Movement Disorders Program, based at University Hospital, treats patients with essential tremor.

 - Essential tremor is a common movement disorder that is also referred to as hereditary or familial tremor, or benign essential tremor.

 - The tremor in essential tremor often involves the hands, head, and voice, but can sometimes impact the legs or other body parts as well.

 - Symptoms are typically most noticeable when trying to hold the hands outstretched, or doing something purposeful like pouring liquid, writing, or using utensils.

 - The tremor often subsides with rest or relaxation.